s-alish/ca-project-work/README.md

 - **Bug Fix 1:** Fixed incorrect head movement logic.
 - **Bug Fix 2:** Resolved issue with reading empty cells (defaulted to `' '`).
 - **Performance:** Optimized state lookup by organizing transitions with a `HashMap`.

 ---

-## 6. Next Steps
-- Complete integration of all components.
-- Implement a user interface (CLI/GUI) for better interaction.
-- Test the machine with complex inputs (e.g., binary addition, palindrome detection).
-- Finalize documentation and prepare for submission.

----